FCN+: Global Receptive Convolution Makes FCN Great Again: Methodology

 \subsection{Preliminary}

-The input of a convolution is a 3D feature map $F\in \mathbf{R}^{H\times W\times C}$, with $H, W, C$ representing height, width, and channel depth.
+The input of a convolution is a 3D feature map $F\in \mathbf{R}^{H\times W\times C}$, with $H, W, C$ representing height, width and channel depth.
 The convolution uses convolutional filters $W\in \mathbf{R}^{C\times K \times K \times C'}$, where $K$ is the filter size and $C'$ is the output channel depth, to convolve the input feature map.
 Here, we only consider the case of a single filter, i.e., $C'$=1, but it can be easily applied to multi-filters.
 Therefore, we will omit $C'$ below for simplicity.
 The output of the convolution, i.e., $F'\in \mathbf{R}^{H\times W\times C'}, C'=1$, is formulated as

 where $F'(h_0, w_0)$ is output feature map at the spatial location $(h_0, w_0)$.
-The operator $*$ denotes convolution. $h, w$ are the coordinates of grid sampling locations, which are both constrained in a local neighbor area $\mathcal{N}$ centered on $(h_0, w_0)$.
-The location of $(h_0, w_0)$ is termed as the central sampling location while the pixels at $(h_0, w_0)$ are called central pixels.
+The operator $*$ denotes convolution. $h, w$ are the coordinates of grid sampling locations, which are both constraint in a local neighbor area $\mathcal{N}$ centered on $(h_0, w_0)$.
+The location of $(h_0, w_0)$ is termed as central sampling location while the pixels at $(h_0, w_0)$ are called central pixels.